 We have already discussed some general features of Apollonius's influential writings on conics, and we shall now summarize the contents of this work a little more specifically.
 The first four books give a systematic account of the main results on conics that were known to earlier mathematicians such as Manaechmus, Euclid and Aristaeus the Elder, with several improvements due to Apollonius himself.
 This is particularly true for Books III and IV; in fact, the majority of results in the latter were apparently new.
 One distinguishing property of noncircular conics is that they determine a pair of mutually perpendicular lines that are called the major and minor axes.
 For example, in an ellipse the major axis marks the direction in which the curve has the greatest width, and the minor axis marks the direction in which the curve has the least width.
 Apollonius analyzes these axes extensively throughout his work.
-Here are a few basic points covered in his first four books.

-- 1. Tangents to conics are defined, but not systematically as in analytic geometry and calculus.
+Here are a few basic points covered in his first four books. - Tangents to conics are defined, but not systematically as in analytic geometry and calculus.
 Instead, tangents were viewed as lines that met the conic (or branch of the conic for hyperbolas) in one point such that all other points of the conic or its branch lie on the same side of that line. - 2.
-Asymptotes to hyperbolas were defined and studied. - 3.
-Conics were described in terms of (Greek versions of) algebraic second degree equations involving the lengths of certain line segments.
-Several different characterizations of this sort were given.
-In many cases these results are forerunners of the algebraic equations that are now employed to describe conics. - 4.
-The intersection of two conics was shown to consist of at most four points.
+Asymptotes to hyperbolas were defined and studied.

 A proof of this result using modern methods is given in an addendum (4A) to this unit; in principle, this result is equivalent to saying that the derivative of x^2 is 2x.

-Books V-VII of ${\it On \, Conics}$ are highly original.
+Books V-VII of ${\it On\ Conics}$ are highly original.
 In Book V, Apollonius considers normal lines a conic; these are lines containing a point on the conic that are perpendicular to the tangents at the point of contact.
 As in calculus, Apollonius' study of such perpendiculars uses the fact that they give the shortest distances from an external point to the curve.
 Book V also discusses how many normal (or perpendicular) lines can be drawn from particular points, finds their intersections with the conics by construction, and studies the curvature properties of conics in remarkable depth.
-The answers to these questions are more complicated than one might expect.
-Specifically, for each noncircular conic there is an associated curve called the ${\it evolute}$, which is defined in terms of the curvature properties of the original conic and determines the number of normals that can be constructed.
-In the drawing below the conics are given by the blue curves and their evolutes are the red curves.

-For an ellipse, the number of normals is 4, 3 or 2 depending upon whether a point lies inside, on or outside the evolute.
-For a hyperbola, two normals can be drawn to the hyperbola from a point between the two branches of the evolute, but from a point beyond the evolute, four normals can be drawn.
-Finally, for a parabola three normals can be drawn to the parabola from a point above the evolute, but only one normal can be drawn to the parabola from a point below the evolute.

-One main objective of Book VI is to show that the three basic types of conics are geometrically dissimilar in roughly the same way that, say, a triangle and a rectangle are dissimilar.
-In Book VII, Apollonius deals with the various relationships between the lengths of diameters and their conjugate diameters, which are defined as follows: Given a diameter AB of the conic (which passes through the center of the conic), the endpoints of the conjugate diameter CD are points such that the tangents to the conic at C and D are parallel to AB (see the drawing below).
+In particular, at each point there is a center of curvature, which yields the best circular approximation to the conic at that point, and Apollonius' results on finding the center of curvature resolve this issue completely.
+The results on normals to conics and centers of curvature are described more specifically in the following document: http://math.ucr.edu/~res/normals.pdf One main objective of Book VI is to show that the three basic types of conics are geometrically dissimilar in roughly the same way that, say, a triangle and a rectangle are dissimilar.
+In Book VII, Apollonius deals with the various relationships between the lengths of diameters and their conjugate diameters, which are defined as follows: Given a diameter AB of the conic (which passes through the center of the conic), the endpoints of the conjugate diameter CD are points such that the tangents to the conic at C and D are parallel to C and C are diameter C and C are parallel to C and C are diameter C and C are parallel to C are parallel to C and C are paralle